CalebBell/fluids/docs/tutorial.rst

 For actual values of Cv, Fl, Fd, and available diameters, an excellent resource is the `Fisher Catalog 12 <http://www.documentation.emersonprocess.com/groups/public/documents/catalog/cat12_s1.pdf>`_.

-Control valve sizing: Gas flow
+Control Valve Sizing: Gas Flow
 ------------------------------
 To rigorously size a control valve for gas flow, the inlet pressure, allowable pressure drop, and desired flow rate must first be known.